Internet Gateway: Finding Fiber

 Knowing the Lingo: What to ask for

-When you’re shopping around for wholesale Internet, you have to be very specific that you need a dedicated connection.
+When you’re shopping around for wholesale Internet, you have to be very specific that you need a Dedicated Internet Access (DIA) connection.
 Other terms for this are “unmetered gateway with 95th percentile billing”, or “dedicated ethernet”.
 These connections will usually be priced by the megabit, and should always be “unmetered”, which means that you can never have a transfer cap (eg. gigabytes per month).

-If you’re just starting out, you will want to obtain at least double the highest package you plan to offer (so get a 20mbit gateway if you offer a 10mbit package).
+If you’re just starting out, you will want to obtain at least double the highest package you plan to offer (so get a 50mbit gateway if you offer a 25mbit package).
+Make sure that you pay close attention to contract terms because if you grow quickly you’ll need to get this increased pretty soon.

 First Place To Look: IXPs and The Big Guys

 There are companies out there that only sell service to ISPs.
-They will know exactly what you need, and can usually give you an amazing price (eg. $1 per megabit/s).
+They will know exactly what you need, and can usually give you an amazing price (eg. $1 per megabit/s or far less).
 The catch is that these outfits only have availability in large urban centres, usually at a place called an “IXP” or Internet Exchange Point.

 If you’re fortunate enough to be on the periphery of a large city, you may be able to negotiate a rooftop lease directly with the IXP, and connect your network directly to the Internet backbones there.
 This is very cheap, and extremely fast.
 At an IXP you can also often connect directly to large media providers like Youtube and Netflix, so that you can pay a much lower rate for that traffic and it doesn’t go over your main gateway.